Appendix E. Generating SSL Certificates

-For the Dr.Web for UNIX Mail Servers components that use a secure SSL/TLS data channel and application protocols, such as HTTPS, LDAPS, SMTPS, and so on, it is necessary to provide private SSL keys and the corresponding certificates.
-Keys and certificates for some components are generated automatically; and for others—they should be provided by the Dr.Web for UNIX Mail Servers user.
-All the components use certificates in the PEN format.
+For the Dr.Web Mail Security Suite components that use a secure SSL/TLS data channel and application protocols, such as HTTPS, LDAPS, SMTPS and so on, to exchange data, it is necessary to provide private SSL keys and the corresponding certificates.
+Keys and certificates for some components are generated automatically; as for the others, they should be provided by a Dr.Web Mail Security Suite user.
+All the components use certificates in the PEM format.

-To generate private keys and certificates used for connections via SSL/TLS, including verification certificates of Certification Authority (CA) and signed certificates, you can use the command-line utility openssl (included in an OpenSSL cryptographic package).
+To generate private keys and certificates used for connections via SSL/TLS, including verification certificates of Certification Authority (CA) and signed certificates, you can use the openssl command-line utility (included in the OpenSSL cryptographic package).

-Consider sequence of actions required for generating a private key and the corresponding SSL certificate together with a SSL certificate signed by the CA verification certificate.
+Consider a sequence of actions required for generating a private key and the corresponding SSL certificate together with an SSL certificate signed with a CA verification certificate.

 1.To generate a private key (the RSA algorithm, the key length is 2048 bits), run the command: